 A study of the basic features of the theology of Karl Barth with attention to developments in his thought and the continuing influence of his theology.
+May be credited in the Department of Systematic Theology or the Department of Historical Theology.

-433 Independent Study in Theology The Department

-Independent research on some aspect of theology considered more generally in other courses.
+Independent Study in Theology Independent research on some aspect of theology considered more generally in other courses.
 Credit is allowed proportionate to amount of work but not to exceed four semester hours in any one subject of study.
 Limited to advanced students subject to consent of the professor.

-BIBLICAL THEOLOGY ELECTIVE COURSES
+BIBLICAL THEOLOGY